psam21/ncoin/docs/critical-guidelines.md

 - Uncertain about tags? → Use established pattern
 - Uncertain about testing? → Ask user to verify
 - Uncertain about deletion? → Grep for usage first
+- Uncertain if "complete"? → Compare line-by-line with reference implementation
+- Uncertain if "verified"? → Test ALL CRUD operations (Create/Read/Update/Delete)

 **The cardinal rule: When in doubt, ask the user.**

+**NEW RULE: Before saying "verified" or "complete":**

+1. Have you tested Create? ✅
+2. Have you tested Read? ✅
+3. Have you tested Update/Edit? ⚠️ (THIS IS WHERE SHOP FAILED)
+4. Have you tested Delete? ✅
+5. Have you compared line counts with reference? (e.g., 865 lines vs 551 lines = 314 missing)
+6. Have you listed ALL missing functions with code examples?
+7. Have you tested on production (not localhost)?

 ---